American Community Survey: Data availability

-Within the last 10 years, the American Community Survey has collected and supplied all data at local levels.
-This was a large breakthrough in the survey because it allows the American people more individualized data on a community level as opposed to extrapolating from data collected over a larger area.
+Over the past decade, the American Community Survey has collected and supplied all data at local levels.
+This was a large breakthrough in the survey because it allowed American citizens to more individualized data on a community level as opposed to extrapolating from data collected over a larger area.
 It has also provided unparalleled information to be more accessible for local government planning and financing.
-The increase in data availability on a smaller scale is a necessary and welcome addition to the ACS.
-While the addition is welcome, it does not always accurately reflect a smaller population.
-Many conclusions for local data is averaged from various information across the area, and while useful, it is not always an adequate representation.
+Many conclusions for local data are averaged from various information across the area, but it is not always an adequate representation.

-ACS estimates are available via a number of online data tools.
+ACS estimates are available via several online data tools.
 U.S. Census website (AFF) is the primary tool for disseminating ACS data, allowing users to drill down to specific tables and geographies (starting with 2013 estimates, AFF also includes block group data).
 A selection of the most popular tables is shown in QuickFacts.
 Other tools include OnTheMap for Emergency Management, Census Business Builder and My Congressional District.
 My Tribal Area featuring 5-year estimates for federally recognized tribes, launched in 2017.
-The Summary File is the most detailed data source, and is available as a series of downloadable text files or through an application programming interface (API) for software developers.
+The Summary File is the most detailed data source and is available as a series of downloadable text files or through an application programming interface (API) for software developers.

-Custom cross-tabulations of ACS questions can be made using the Public Use Microdata Sample (PUMS), freely accessible through the Census Bureau website and Integrated Public Use Microdata Series.
+Custom cross-tabulations of ACS questions can be made using the Public Use Microdata Sample (PUMS), freely accessible through the Census Bureau website and the Integrated Public Use Microdata Series.
 PUMS data contain responses to every question from a sample of respondents.
 To protect respondent privacy, PUMS data are anonymized and only available down to areas containing 100,000 people or more known as Public Use Microdata Areas (PUMAs).
 The analysis of all ACS microdata without the sampling and anonymization in PUMS is restricted to qualified researchers at secure Federal Statistical Research Data Centers (FSRDCs).

+Research studies

+The Census Bureau conducts research and evaluation projects, including survey methodology research, important for the improvement of the ACS.

+The ACS data is used by researchers to examine societal changes, study data quality, and conduct methodological research.

 Controversy

 Support

 American Community Survey data provides important information that cannot be found elsewhere.
-The federal government, as well as various businesses, researchers, and local governments use ACS data for planning and decision-making purposes.
+The federal government, as well as various businesses, researchers, and local governments, use ACS data for planning and decision-making purposes.
 ACS data are used by public and business decision-makers to more clearly identify issues and opportunities and more effectively allocate scarce resources to address them.
 In Fiscal Year 2008, 184 federal domestic assistance programs used ACS-related datasets to help guide the distribution of $416 billion, 29 percent of all federal assistance.

 The American Community Survey is authorized by 13 U.S.C. § 141 and 13 U.S.C. § 193.
 Federal courts have held that the long form is constitutional.